-Diploma Program Completion Time: 40 weeks, Four Quarters Program is offered at the Springfield campus including online.
+Completion Time: 40 weeks, Four Quarters

 The program is designed to provide educational opportunities for students seeking to enter the photovoltaic and renewable energy field.
 The program combines technical and skills training in the areas of photovoltaic markets and installations, safety protocols, electrical knowledge, system components, photovoltaic sizing, electrical/mechanical design, photovoltaic performance analysis, maintenance and troubleshooting techniques.
 The program prepares students for entry-level employment opportunities in solar installation, sales and operations.